Get to know the United Kingdom with a short history, an outline of how the government works, and all you need to know about the people there.

 - Climate: Temperate

-- Languages: English, plus recognized regional dialects including Scots, Scottish Gaelic, Welsh, Irish, and Cornish
+- Official languages: English.
+Regional and minority languages include Scots, Scottish Gaelic, Welsh, Irish, and Cornish

 - Currency: British pound (GBP)